 How much do you want to know?
-Here’s the About the Author running in the book:
+Here’s the About the Author that ran in The Greatest Show on Dirt:

 James Bailey worked for the Durham Bulls for three seasons, from 1990-92.
 He later spent six years covering minor league baseball for Baseball America magazine.
 He reviews books for Baseball America, and is an annual contributor to Lindy’s Fantasy Baseball magazine.
 He lives in Rochester, N.Y., with his wife Jill and son Grant.